 4.1 In addition to preparing an annual Service Plan, the FSA require local authorities to produce documented procedures for every part of their food law enforcement service and to have internal and third party peer review systems to verify its conformance against the Standard.
-In an attempt to minimise the adverse effect of this requirement on other work (including programmed inspections and response to complaints and applications), Council has previously agreed that this task will be tackled over a number of years, so that all documents will be complete and the review systems will be in place by April 2006.
+In an attempt to minimise the adverse effect of this requirement on other work (including programmed inspections and response to complaints and applications), it is planned that all documents will be complete and the review systems will be in place by April 2006.

-COMMUNITY SERVICES COMMITTEE - 1st July 2003
+COMMUNITY SERVICES COMMITTEE - 1st July 2004

-- Item 13 - 4.2 Budget requirements for 2004/05 will be included within the draft estimates.
-For 2003/04, costs will be met from existing budgets.
+4.2 Budget requirements for 2005/06 will be included within the draft estimates.
+For 2004/05, costs will be met from existing budgets.
 As can be seen from the Service Plan there is at this stage no demand for increased resources.